intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 --- abstract

-This document explains why the IAB believes the IETF should consider end users as its highest priority concern, and how that can be done.
+This document explains why the IAB believes that, when there is a conflict between the interests of end users of the Internet and other parties, IETF decisions should favour end users.
+It also explores how this can more effectively be achieved.

 --- note_Note_to_Readers